samoliver3/capstone-STRIP-AI/README.md

 ![scoring](./images/eval_form.png)

 This formula has the effect of placing equal importance on each category for the final score.
 This function is quite similar to the binary cross entropy loss function.
 I used the binary cross entropy loss for evaluating my models along with rmse, mae, and accuracy.
-But the most important metric for me to keep track of was binary cross entropy.
-This formula is depicted as follows:
+I used all these metrics to help understand what my model was doing, but the most important metric for me to keep track of was binary cross entropy.
+I used this formula because it can be substituted for the Kaggle competition formula as it essentially carries out the same calculation, and binary cross entropy is easily built in as a loss formula for the kinds of models I created through Tensorflow and Keras.
+The formula for binary cross entropy is depicted as follows:

 ![bin_x](./images/bin_x.png)

 This metric is useful for this project because it penalizes bad predictions and rewards good predictions- intuitive, right?
-It's not the most intuitive metric, and I often refer back to [this article](https://towardsdatascience.com/understanding-binary-cross-entropy-log-loss-a-visual-explanation-a3ac6025181a) to make sure that I am interpreting and using it correctly.
+It's actually not the *most* intuitive metric, and I often refer back to [this article](https://towardsdatascience.com/understanding-binary-cross-entropy-log-loss-a-visual-explanation-a3ac6025181a) to make sure that I am interpreting and using it correctly.
 Essentially, if you make a prediction with high certainty that an image belongs to one category, but it belongs to another (or vice-versa), then you are penalized heavily.
 The following image is a pretty good visualization of how predictions are penalized and rewarded.

 ![pen_reward](./images/competitionMetricExplanation.png)